que-es-una-fpga

 How powerful is an FPGA?

-It is difficult to define the computing power of an FPGA, as it is completely different from a processor like the one we can find in an Arduino, an STM32, an ESP8266, or even a computer like the Raspberry PI.
+It is difficult to define the computing power of an FPGA, given that it is something totally different from a processor like the one we can find in an Arduino, an STM32, an ESP8266, or even a computer like a Raspberry PI.

 que-es-un-fpga-comparacion-1

-FPGAs excel in performing tasks in parallel, and for extremely fine control of timing and task synchronization.
+FPGAs excel at performing parallel tasks, and at extremely fine control of the timing and synchronization of tasks.

 The power of an FPGA is given by the number of available blocks and the speed of its electronics.
-Additionally, other factors such as the constitution of each of the blocks, and other elements such as RAM or PLLs, come into play.
+In addition, other factors come into play, such as the constitution of each of the blocks, and other elements like RAM blocks or PLLs.

-To continue with the comparison, the speed of a processor is determined by its operating speed.
-It is also necessary to take into account that a processor frequently requires between 2 to 4 instructions to perform an operation.
+To continue the comparison, the speed of a processor is determined by its operating speed.
+Furthermore, it must be taken into account that a processor frequently requires between 2 to 4 instructions to perform an operation.

-On the other hand, although FPGAs normally incorporate a clock for synchronous task processing, in some tasks the speed is independent of the clock, and is determined by the speed of the electronic components that make it up.
+On the other hand, although FPGAs normally incorporate a clock for performing synchronous tasks, in some of the tasks the speed is independent of the clock, and is determined by the speed of the electronic components that form it.

-As an example, in the well-known Lattice ICE40 FPGA, a simple task like a counter can be executed at a frequency of 220Mhz (according to the datasheet).
-In a single FPGA, we can make hundreds of these blocks.
+As an example, in the well-known Lattice ICE40 FPGA, a simple task like a counter can run at a frequency of 220Mhz (according to the datasheet).
+In a single FPGA, we can have hundreds of these blocks.

-Well… What is better, a spoon, a knife, or a fork?
-They are different tools, which excel in different things.
-Certain tasks can be performed with both, but in some it is much more suitable and efficient to use one of them.
+Well… Which is better, a spoon, a knife or a fork?
+They are different tools, each excelling at different things.
+Certain tasks can be done with both, but in some cases, it is much more suitable and efficient to use one of them.

-Fortunately, the scientific and technical field is not like a soccer match or politics… we don’t have to choose a side.
-In fact, we can use them all, even simultaneously.
+Fortunately, the scientific and technical field is not like a football match or politics… we don’t have to choose a side.
+In fact, we can use them all even simultaneously.
 Thus, there are devices that combine a processor with an FPGA to provide us with the best of both worlds.

-In any case, FPGAs are a very powerful tool and different enough from the rest to be interesting in themselves.
+In any case, FPGAs are a very powerful tool and sufficiently different from the rest to be interesting in themselves.

 Can I make a processor with an FPGA?

-Of course, you can.
+Of course you can.
 An FPGA can adopt any electronic logic circuit, and processors are electronic circuits.
-The only limitation is that the FPGA has to be large enough to accommodate the processor electronics (and processors are not exactly small).
+The only limitation is that the FPGA has to be large enough to house the processor’s electronics (and processors are not exactly small).

-There are projects for small processors that can be configured on an FPGA.
-Examples are Xlinx’s MicroBlaze and PicoBlaze, Altera’s Nios and Nios II, and the open-source processors LatticeMicro32 and LatticeMicro8.
+There are projects for small processors that can be configured in an FPGA.
+Examples are MicroBlaze and PicoBlaze from Xilinx, Nios and Nios II from Altera, and the open source processors LatticeMicro32 and LatticeMicro8.

-There are even projects to emulate historical processors in FPGAs, such as the processor of the Apollo 11 Guidance Computer.
+There are even projects to emulate historical processors on FPGAs, such as the Apollo 11 Guidance Computer processor.

-Emulating a processor in an FPGA is an interesting exercise both due to its complexity and for learning.
-It is also interesting if we want to test our own processor or our ideas.
+Emulating a processor on an FPGA is an interesting exercise both for its complexity and for learning.
+Furthermore, it is interesting if we want to test our own processor or our ideas.

 However, in most cases, it is simpler and more economical to combine the FPGA with an existing processor.
 There are very good processors (AVR, ESP8266, STM32).